NicolaSansom/Javascript30/08 - Fun with HTML5 Canvas/README.md

 ### Summarized

-A hue is specified as an angle within the [color wheel](https://codropspz-tympanus.netdna-ssl.com/codrops/wp-content/uploads/2015/01/hsl-color-wheel.png "color wheel"). relative to red.
+A hue is specified as an angle within the [color wheel](https://codropspz-tympanus.netdna-ssl.com/codrops/wp-content/uploads/2015/01/hsl-color-wheel.png "color wheel") relative to red.

 *Saturation and lightness are represented as percentages *100% is full saturation, and 0% is a shade of gray